artmg/micro-bit/docs/edit-code.md

 They want you to get started quickly and easily, so most of the ways you are encouraged to code involve online code building tools that run in your browser.
-These sites (also sometimes called REPLs) allow you to build up your code and see the results in an emulator, before downloading the compiled HEX file to flash to your micro:bit.
+These sites allow you to
+build up your code and see the results in an emulator, before downloading the compiled HEX file to flash to your micro:bit.